Updated on Mar 22, 2023

-One of my favorite features on this USB microphone is the mix control.
-This allows you to blend your microphone audio with pre-recorded samples, which is why it’s an essential for voice over work.
+One of my favorite features of this USB microphone is the mix control.
+This allows you to blend your microphone audio with pre-recorded samples, which is why it's essential for voice-over work.
 There is also a headphone jack for zero-latency monitoring.
-All of these features make it easy to see why it's considered for the best microphone for vocals.
+All of these features make it easy to see why it's considered the best microphone for vocals.

 If you’re looking for something similar at over half the cost, you should absolutely check out their other model, the AT2005USB.
 The more affordable sibling mic still provides that amazing quality for voice over work with the plug-and-play convenience but focuses more on brightened mid-ranges as a dynamic mic.
 You can find our review on it at AT2005USB Review.
 Either way, you’ll be in great hands.

 Or checkout our review: Audio-Technica AT2020USB+ Review.

-The last essential best microphone for vocals on computer devices is the Samson Go USB Mic, a small travel-friendly device that clips right on to your laptop screen.
+The last essential best microphone for vocals on computer devices is the Samson Go, a small travel-friendly device that clips right on to your laptop screen.
 As you can tell from the picture below, this microphone is really small, making it very portable.
 I first purchased mine a few years back when I was recording audio out in the woods at night.

 To this day I’m amazed by the level of detail this microphone offers in such a small package.
 This is not your average “on-the-go” recorder as you might suspect, and I would never recommend it for “taking notes”.
 No, instead this microphone is so powerful you could sing into it and throw it into your favorite DAW if you wanted.
 Though there may be some better options for singing.